Skip to main content

 H-4 Family Resources

-Overview: spouses and unmarried children under 21 years of age are eligible for H-4 status.
+Overview: legally married spouses and unmarried children under 21 years of age are eligible for H-4 status.
+Note: Should the H-1B status end, the H-4 status also ends.

-Inside the U.S. Change or Extension of Status (Form I-539)
+Inside the U.S. Applying for Change or Extension Status (Form I-539)

-Dependents in the U.S. needing or extending H-4 status can obtain/extend their H-4 status the following ways:
+Dependents in the U.S. needing a change of status or eextension H-4 status can apply for H-4 status the following ways:

-1. Request IFSO submit the completed I-539 application (H-4 application) simultaneously with H-1B request
+1. Request ISEO submit the completed I-539 application (H-4 application) concurrently with H-1B request

-• IFSO can concurrently submit H-4 applications (I-539 applications) with the I-129 H-1B petition filing.
-However, as the H-4 application is a personal application, IFSO cannot review this information.
-The beneficiary will need to submit the I-539 application(s), supporting documents, and personal check for H-4 applicants to IFSO's Front Desk to allow for IFSO to include the application with the H-1B filing.
+• ISEO can concurrently submit H-4 applications with the H-1B petition filing.
+However, as the H-4 application is a personal application, ISEO cannot review the application or evidence.
+The H-4 request including I-539 application(s), supporting documents, and USCIS H-4 payment will need to be provided to ISEO to include with the H-1B petition.
+The H-4 request can be dropped off at ISEO's Front Desk.

-• If the I-129 H-1B petition is premium processed by USCIS, they will also apply premium processing to simultaneously filed I-539 and I-765 applications (if any).
+• The benefit of concurrently filing with the H-1B petition is that if the H-1B petition is being premium processed by USCIS, USCIS will also apply premium processing to simultaneously filed I-539 and I-765 applications (if any).

 2. Submit I-539 application independently with USCIS requesting a change to or extension of H-4 status (filing paper or online).